Aerobiz Supersonic: People's Republic of China and other countries

 Normalized relations with both the U.S. and the U.S.S.R. allows all planes to be purchased by airlines headquartered in the People's Republic of China regardless of the year.
 However, improving relations with either country will reduce the price of the airplanes - giving the player a choice of acquiring either inefficient Soviet-made planes or efficient American-made planes at bargain prices.
 Like the People's Republic of China, countries that are not strongly affiliated with either NATO or Warsaw Pact may purchase from any manufacturer as long as relations are not tense (red).
 Relations with the country must be at least normal (orange) in order to purchase airplanes from that country.

 Reception

-Electronic Gaming Monthly gave the Super NES version a 7.2 out of 10, deeming it "a different type of game - one geared more toward strategy."
-They gave the later Genesis version a 6.6 out of 10 and opined that "As always, Koei manages to make a unique strategy game that becomes very entertaining when you really get into it."
+Electronic Gaming Monthly gave the Super NES version a 7.2 out of 10, deeming it a different type of game that is more geared towards to strategy.
+They gave the later Genesis version a 6.6 out of 10 and opined that Koei managed to make a unique strategy game while also being entertaining.

-Next Generation reviewed the Genesis version of the game, rating it three stars out of five, and stated that "sim fans are sure to be pleased with the level of detail."
+Next Generation gave the Genesis version of the game three stars out of five, and said that sim fans will be pleased with the level of detail in the game.

 VideoGames selected it as a runner-up for 1994's Best Strategy Game award, which was won by Equinox.